mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 slavery.
 If presented with this evidence, it takes a strong public stance of supporting Imperial led actions against the regime.

-Getting back to the SMH offices at Aosta with ‘proof of wellbeing’ will fulfil the Travellers’ contract and net their expected pay-out.
-Returning with credible evidence of ‘chattel slavery’ would trigger the bonus of Cr100000 and bringing Mandal home would receive a similar bonus.
+Getting back to the SMH offices at Aosta with 'proof of wellbeing' will fulfil the Travellers' contract and net their expected pay-out.
+Returning with credible evidence of 'chattel slavery' would trigger the bonus of Cr100000 and bringing Mandal home would receive a similar bonus.

 TL12 Tons Cost (MCr)